material-foundation/material-remixer-js/README.md

 });
 ```

+## API Documentation

+The Remixer for Javascript API can be found online [here](https://material-foundation.github.io/material-remixer-js/docs).

 ## Is material-foundation affiliated with Google?

 Yes, the [material-foundation](https://github.com/material-foundation) organization is one of Google's new homes for tools and frameworks related to our [Material Design](https://material.io) system.
 Please check out our blog post [Design is Never Done](https://design.google.com/articles/design-is-never-done/) for more information regarding Material Design and how Remixer integrates with the system.